 "There is no agony like bearing an untold story inside you." – Zora Neale Hurston

-A mentor is more than an editor or a teacher: a mentor supports and guides your writing process & practice as much as she helps to refine the actual product of your effort.
+A mentor is more than an editor or a teacher: a mentor identifies, supports and guides your writing process & practice as much as she helps to refine the actual product of your effort.
 A mentor understands your vision and believes in your potential to fulfill it.
-A mentor offers expertise and honesty, and invests in your writing and in you as a writer.
+A mentor offers expertise and honesty, and invests, with your open invitation, in your writing and in you as a writer.

-As your mentor Kate will keep you accountable to your project while nurturing your growth as a writer.
+Think of a mentor as more like a personal trainer or private athletic coach: you may have an immediate goal you’re reaching for, but your mentor (trainer, coach) understands your long-term goal and how today’s goal fits into tomorrow’s plan.
+As your mentor Kate will keep you accountable to your project while nurturing your broader growth as a writer.
 Like a midwife, she will encourage you, anticipate the next stage of your labor, and give you periodic updates on your progress—and she will also tell you when it’s time to push through the pain.

 Together you and Kate will create a strategic plan for completing your writing project.
 Kate will promptly read & respond to your work in manuscript annotations and via phone, Skype, or Zoom.
 She will direct you toward readings, writers, and writing exercises chosen for your interests and challenges.
 And she will be available for advice, feedback, questions, and concerns.